-Bartlesville Radio » News » Bartlesville City Hall Meeting over Pride event
+Bartlesville Radio » News » Bartlesville City Hall Meeting Over Pride Event with Video

 News

-Bartlesville City Hall Meeting over Pride event
+Bartlesville City Hall Meeting Over Pride Event with Video

-The monthly Bartlesville City Hall meeting was held Monday night Oct.
+Nearly 135 people jammed into the Bartlesville City Council room for the monthly Bartlesville City Hall meeting was held Monday night Oct.
 3rd.
 The meeting covered several topics over a two hour span, but most notably that of the fallout of the Pride event, or more specifically the drag show part of the event that was held in Unity Square last month.

 The Citizens comments section saw 10 people that spoke and gave their thoughts and feelings of what happened, and how it made them feel and finally what the fallout should be.
-Both sides shared their piece, one at a time in three-minute intervals, before finally moving on to the rest of the regularly scheduled docket items.
+Both sides shared their piece, one at a time in three-minute intervals, before finally moving on to the rest of the regularly scheduled docket items (see the videos below).

 Bartlesville Chief of Police, Tracey Roles, shared his thoughts and described at the end of the meeting how the process would go about on the decision of the fallout from the Event in Unity Square.